trantalaiho/Cuda-Histogram/README.md

  - Code could use some cleaning up (it is still quite fresh out of the oven)
  - Optimization has been concentrated on Fermi-level hardware.
 Older hardware is supported, but little work has been done to optimize for it.
+ - Fastest way to do medium-sized histograms (For example 4x256 bins) is to do multiple passes over the data with smaller number of bins (256).
+     See for example 'test_image_8b_4AC.cu'.